-She describes herself as a queer, black, androgynous intersectional feminist.
+They describe themself as a queer, black, androgynous intersectional feminist.

-Young people are captivated by her, and she has been asked back by popular demand to give a talk at the annual “Hackney Inspiring Young Women’s Event”, organised by Young Hackney.
+Young people are captivated by Dr Ronx, and they have been asked back by popular demand to give a talk at the annual Hackney Inspiring Young Women’s Event, organised by Young Hackney.

 In 2018, Dr Ronx raised nearly £2000 to send over 400 East end young people and their caregivers to see the film “Black Panther” at Genesis Cinema, in Mile End.
-Genesis were so impressed by her efforts that they offered 2 for 1 on every ticket.
-After seeing Black Panther, Dr Ronx and her friend Luke were blown away by the majority black cast and positive role modelling.
+Genesis were so impressed by their efforts that they offered 2 for 1 on every ticket.
+After seeing Black Panther, Dr Ronx and their friend Luke were blown away by the majority black cast and positive role modelling.
 This inspired them to use social media to raise money to ensure that as many young people as possible would also be able to see the film.